Sriram-Reddyy/Sriram-Reddyy/README.md

 - Libraries and Frameworks: React.JS, NodeJS, ExpressJS, Flask, Scikit-Learn, and Tensorflow
 - Databases and tools: MongoDB, Relational Database (MySQL), Docker, Git, and Github
-- AI: Statistics, Data Pre-Processing and Analysis, Machine Learning, Deep Learning and Computer Vision Achievements
+- AI: Statistics, Data Pre-Processing and Analysis, Machine Learning, Deep Learning and Computer Vision Achievemnts :
-– Finished in top 10% in Melanoma Classification challenge on Kaggle – Winner of 5 weekly coding competitions in college.
+Finished in top 10% in Melanoma Classification challenge on Kaggle – Winner of 5 weekly coding competitions in college.
 – Stood 1st in coding competition (Code Auction) organized by the Recurse Club of KMIT – Finished in top 5% in Data Science for Engineers.